Living In University Housing

 It is very important that you do your part in helping keep our energy costs down as much as possible.
 Please make a conscious effort to turn off lights and other electrical equipment when not in use.

 Because many university housing fires occur as a result of poor wiring on appliances and overloaded “lamp cord” type extension cords inside individual rooms, only heavy-duty extension cords are allowed.
 These may be purchased at most hardware stores.
-Furthermore, extension looped over curtains or bedspreads.
+Furthermore, extension cords with built-in circuit breakers are strongly recommended.
+Extension cords may not be run under carpets or looped over curtains or bedspreads.
 Since overloads will cause tripped circuit breakers or blown fuses, both of which interrupt service and could cause a fire, only four approved appliances are allowed per outlet.